26nikhilkumar/Azure-Databricks-DeltaLake-TripAnalytics/README.md

 ## Architecture Diagram
 ![github project drawio](https://github.com/26nikhilkumar/Azure-Databricks-DeltaLake-TripAnalytics/assets/59439090/89d83086-0cbb-4f63-8542-aba1d5ab1655)

+# Project Structure

+### Folders:
+1. **Bronze Zone:** This folder contains the 'Delta_Lake_validation' script related to the initial stage of data processing where raw data is ingested.
+2. **Silver Zone:** This folder is designed for scripts that transform the raw data from the Bronze Zone into a more analyst-friendly format.
+It includes six different scripts.
+3. **Gold Zone:** This folder holds scripts for the final stage of data processing, where transformed data from the Silver Zone is further refined and made ready for analytics.
+It includes the following file:
+    - **Final_Reports:** This script generates final reports with customer and driver rankings based on different measures such as total distance, total fare, and the number of trips.

+### Files:
+1. **Config:** This file contains the configuration settings for the Azure Blob Storage.
+2. **PySpark_upload_data_to_DB_Script:** This file contains the PySpark script for loading the CSV data from Azure Blob Storage into an Azure SQL Database.

 ## Key Takeaways
 - Understanding the Trip transaction dataset
 - Understanding the Features of Delta Lake